rmsrosa/random_notes/docs/src/generative/ddpm.md

 plt # hide
 ```

 As one can see, it did not generate spurious samples, but it was concentrated near the highest modal of the target distribution.
 Different linear variance schedules, more training, and different network architectures resulted in somewhat the same pattern.
 Maybe a nonlinear schedule improves the result?
-I guess not even that...
+Let's try.

 ```@setup ddpmscorematching
 s = 0.1